rndme/vcc/README.md

 View the Unofficial [TodoMVC](http://todomvc.com/) [Todo Application Demo](http://danml.com/todo/) to kick the tires

 ## What
-A react-inspired way of using web standards to create reusable semantic components.
+A react-inspired way of using web standards to create reusable semantic components. <br>
+It's essenetially a light-weight API to create [custom elements](http://w3c.github.io/webcomponents/spec/custom/) using syntax like [React](https://facebook.github.io/react/) instead of [polymer](https://www.polymer-project.org/1.0/) or [x-tags](http://x-tag.github.io/)

 ## Why
-[React](https://github.com/facebook/react) has some great ideas, but needs [build tools](https://github.com/facebook/react/wiki/Complementary-Tools#build-tools) and a [large runtime](https://cdnjs.cloudflare.com/ajax/libs/react/0.14.7/react.min.js).
+[React](https://github.com/facebook/react) has some great ideas, but needs [build tools](https://github.com/facebook/react/wiki/Complementary-Tools#build-tools) and a [large runtime](https://cdnjs.cloudflare.com/ajax/libs/react/0.14.7/react.min.js), and web components don't. <br />
+Web Components also use existing, standardized syntax like `<li class=item>` instead of `<li className=item>`, cutting down the amount re-learning needed to use it.
+VCC is just some lifecycle events, a VDOM-based differ, and a few helpers; all your work is done in the plain or flavored JS syntax/libraries of your choice.

+If you're not familiar with react or the VDOM concept, the main advantage is that you can write simple full-page templates like we did with PHP 10 years ago, but those templates can update w/o UX side-effects as view are instantly merged with the user's screen.
+This lets you keep all the moving parts update with logic instead of an untenable heap of DOM calls and IF statements.

 ## How
 [ES6 template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings) replace [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html), a [Virtual DOM](https://github.com/rndme/intraHTML) provides fast updates, and [HTML5 Custom Elements](https://www.w3.org/TR/custom-elements/) enables _real-life_ HTML tags.